 - Hypertriglyceridemia, again this is due to obesity, diabetes, hypertension which can compound a number of problems.

-- Hyperlipoproteinemias, certain genetic diseases can result in impaired degradation or excessive production of lipids, which cause high levels in the blood.
+- Hyperlipoproteinemias, a certain genetic diseases can result in impaired degradation or excessive production of lipids, which cause high levels in the blood.

 Eruptive xanthomatosis (EX) causes small harmless bumps, also known as eruptive xanthomas, on the skin.
 These bumps are sometimes referred to as lesions, papules, plaques, or a rash.
 This rare skin condition happens when you have too much fat or cholesterol in your blood.
 The bumps are filled with fat.
 About 10 percent of people with high-fat levels in their blood will get EX.